 Little did I know that the 3 day Uyuni Salar tour is actually only 1 day on the salt flat.
 We officially left the salt flat the night before.
 Day 2 started bright and early at 6am in the morning.
 We left by 7am to visit the first stop: coral valley.

-The second day was a lot of driving in a desert landscape.
+The second day of the 3 day tour of salt flat was a lot of driving in a desert landscape.
 It’s actually quite amazing how the landscape changes every 30 minute to an hour on this day.
 We drove by deserts, coral valleys; we saw volcanoes followed by lush green and random villages.
 We also entered the national park today and had to pay 150Bs for entrance fee so make sure you bring enough cash and your passport with you.

 One of the cool things we saw along the way were 2 lagoons with flamingos.
 Did you know that flamingos are not born pink?
 They get the pink color from eating algae.
 Most people also wouldn’t expect to find volcano flamingos hidden away and thriving in the Andes.
 They have adapted the harsh weather as well as the high altitude.